maxpou/maxpou.fr/content/posts/2019-10-14-git-under-the-hood/index.md

 Also, if you use git commit like you `ctrl + s`, you might be easily lost.
 I'm sorry, but, can't do anything for you, except recommending you to read my post about the [conventional commits](https://www.maxpou.fr/git-conventional-commits).
 In my opinion, it's the cleanest way to use git.

-## Wrapping up
+## Wrapping up ~ TL;DR

 * there are 4 different types of git objects: commit, tree, blob and tag.
-* blobs don't know their name.
-That's why we sometimes lose history during a move.
+* blobs don't know their name (it's the reason why you lose history during a move).
-* git doesn't store diffs.
+* Git doesn't store diffs.
 * committed code cannot be lost. `git reflog` can help you.

+That's it for today!